 2022 has been a tough year in cryptocurrency.
-We’ve seen many crypto lending platforms go bankrupt, a stablecoin de-peg (USDT) and take down a top 20 coin (Luna), and even a top global exchange (FTX) become insolvent seemingly overnight.
+We’ve seen many crypto lending platforms go bankrupt, a stablecoin de-peg (USDT) and take down a top 20 coin (Luna), and even a leading global exchange (FTX) become insolvent seemingly overnight.

 How can you help manage your risks in this tumultuous environment?